mkirschenbaum/mith610-dbocr/05_banquet.md

 look and prospects for next year.

-The Rossburg Flub lias ar
+The Rossburg Club lias ar
 ranged to give dances, during 1910 on the following dates: January 21.
 February 12, and April 2.